 Obadiah Demurral is the epitome of evil, trying to take over not just the world, but the universe with magic and spells.
-Raphah, Kate, Thomas are perhaps the only ones who can stop him?
+Raphah, Kate, and Thomas are perhaps the only ones who can stop him.
 Packed with atmospheric descriptions of smuggling and ancient magic – this is a gripping read for middle graders or reluctant teen readers in grade 9 who enjoy fantasy and magic.

 This One Summer by Mariko Tamaki

 When Rosie’s parents start arguing and yelling non-stop, she goes off with her friend Windy in search of excitement and escape.
 This summer, however, they find much more than they bargained for.
-This is a powerful graphic novel page-turner and coming of age story.
+This is a powerful graphic novel page-turner and coming-of-age story.

 Haunt Me by Liz Kessler